vuongxuongminh/go_router_plus/README.md

 ### Mark screen as an error screen

-As you know, `GoRouter` factory offer we an [errorBuilder](https://gorouter.dev/declarative-routing#error-handling) argument to handling error (e.g route not found).
-When using this package, you should declare an error screen to handling error, it is the screen implementing `ErrorScreen` interface (blank interface) providing by this package.
+As you know, `GoRouter` factory offer we an [errorBuilder](https://gorouter.dev/declarative-routing#error-handling) argument to handling error (e.g route not found) but when using this package you need to create the screen implements `ErrorScreen` interface instead.

 ```dart
 class MyErrorScreen extends Screen implements ErrorScreen {